uncefact/spec-untp/website/docs/extensions/ExtensionsMethodology.md

 ### Identifier Schemes

 UNTP and it's extensions have a dependency on resolvable and verifiable identifiers.
 Industry extension will typically define specific identifier schemes (for products, facilities, and organisations) that are relevant for the specific industry and/or geography.
-For example, Australian livestock are identified by a [national Livestock Identifier](https://www.nlis.com.au/) that is carried as an RFID tag in the animal's ear.
+For example, Australian livestock are identified by a [National Livestock Identifier](https://www.nlis.com.au/) that is carried as an RFID tag in the animal's ear.

 * All identifier schemes used by registered UNTP extensions MUST be registered in the UNTP identifier scheme register.
 * Identifiers used by UNTP extensions SHOULD be resolvable and verifiable as defined by the UNTP Identity Resolver specification.